klean2050/ecg-augmentations/README.md

 - Make every transformation differentiable through `nn.Module`.
 - Optimise ECG transformations for CPU and GPU devices.

 This repo supports stochastic transformations as used often in self-supervised and semi-supervised learning methods.
 One can apply a single stochastic augmentation or create as many stochastically transformed ECG examples from a single interface.
 This package follows the conventions set out by `torchaudio-augmentations`, with an ECG sample defined as a tensor of `[lead, time]`, or a batched representation `[batch, lead, time]`.
-Each individual augmentation can be initialized on its own, or be wrapped around a `RandomApply` interface which will apply the augmentation with probability `p`. **Note**: Current version has been solely tested on single-lead ECG samples.
+Each individual augmentation can be initialized on its own, or be wrapped around a `RandomApply` interface which will apply the augmentation with probability `p`. **Note**: Current version has been tested on single-lead ECG.

 ## Usage

-One can define a single or several augmentations, which are applied sequentially to an ECG sample.
+One can define a single or several augmentations, which are applied sequentially to an ECG sample:

 ```python
 from ecg_augmentations import *